villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 end
 ```

-Let's declare some operations for a person represented by the map type.
-The person has three properties, `first_name`, `last_name` and `age`.
+Let's declare some operations for handling people.
+A person in our case is represented by the map type.
+A person is a map with three properties: `first_name`, `last_name` and `age`.

 ```elixir
 iex> person = %{first_name: "Esko", last_name: "Erikoinen", age: 42}